 My students actually begged me to assign a solar system project.
 Since I didn’t want to disappoint, I assigned one that students could complete at home.
 (I did help out students who wouldn’t be able to do this at home.)
 I gave students a lot of freedom with the project, but I did want them to emphasize the size and scale of planets.
 My students turned in many amazing projects.
 I even remembered to take pictures of the projects, and then somehow deleted most of my them… talk about frustrating!

 I did manage to keep pictures from one project that did an incredible job of showing the size of planets in relation to the sun, and the planets’ distance from the sun and each other.
 He taped together sheets of white paper that represented a specified distance from the sun.
 He unrolled the paper down the length of the hallway, as it was too long to unroll in our classroom.
 We didn’t display the large exercise ball until the very end of the presentation to get a WOW factor from students.

 He used a small sesame seed to represent Mercury and two small berries to represent Venus and Earth.
 He used a smaller berry to represent Mars.

 Jupiter was represented with a large apple, and Saturn was represented with a tennis ball.
-Uranus and Neptune were represented with small bouncy balls.
+He used small bouncy balls for Uranus and Neptune.
 Students were so impressed to see how far apart some of the outer planets were from each other.
 In most traditional models of the solar system, everything is an equal distance apart, so this was very eye opening for students.